Arctic Lakes And Ponds Are Experiencing A ‘Browning’ Process

 Scientists discovered that the Arctic landscape once colored with shades of white is now turning into shades of brown as it is experiencing a process called “browning.”
-This process occurs when the permafrost is thawing and releases an organic carbon to the surface.
+This process occurs when the permafrost thaws and releases an organic carbon to the surface.

 The findings of the study published in Limnology and Oceanography Letters indicate the effects of the thawing permafrost in the areas of the neighboring terrain.
 Isabelle Laurion Ph.D., a biologist from INRS or the Institut National de la Recherche Scientifique in France and her colleagues, conducted the research, according to Inverse.